This chapter includes the following sections:

 The single deployment plan workflow assumes that the development or design team maintains ownership of the deployment plan, and that deployers limit their plan changes to those variables defined in the plan.
 If the deployer modifies only those properties defined in the deployment plan, their changes are written back to the same deployment plan as updates to the variables.

-To incorporate new changes into the master deployment plan, the deployer retrieves the new, customized deployment plan created by the Console.
-Ideally, those changes should be applied to the master deployment plan.
+To incorporate new changes into the primary deployment plan, the deployer retrieves the new, customized deployment plan created by the Console.
+Ideally, those changes should be applied to the primary deployment plan.

 Application with Multiple Deployment Plans